scalan/scalanizer/README.md

 setup
 -----
 Clone this repository using `git clone` command.
-Run `sbt` and then execute `assembly` command which will generate fat jar file of the plugin.
+Run `sbt` and then execute `publishLocal` command which will generate fat jar file of the plugin.

-Reference the generated jar file in the compiler parameter (for example `-Xplugin:/fullpath/scalanizer_2.11.6-0.0.1-fat.jar`)

 If you set `-P:scalan:debug` additional compiler options you also need to specify a directory for debug output by setting `ScalanPluginConfig.home`.